Local Resources

 Trash Bin Composting

 Residents of Santa Ynez Valley and the South Coast should put all food waste in the trash bins.
 The waste from the trash bins is then machine-sorted and put into an anaerobic digester at the ReSource Center.
-This generates methane, which is turned into renewable electricity at a power plant, and the compost is then sold for use by homes, farms, and businesses.
-This is a great service for those who do not have a yard where they can make their own compost.
+This generates methane, which is turned into renewable electricity at a power plant.
+The compost is then sold for use by homes, farms, and businesses.

 DIY Home Composting

-• Need a compost bin?
-Get a discounted Earth Machine composting bin at one of these locations:
+Need a compost bin?
+Get a discounted one at: